 Discuss team and individual expectations

-- Revisit your team’s expectations prior to COVID-19.
+- Revisit your team’s expectations prior to the disruptive event.

 - Remember, expectations include both work output (what gets done) and behavior/process (how it gets done).
 Be sure to discuss both.